In a world full of constantly changing trends and fashion cycles, the timeless Banarasi reigns supreme.

 As times evolve, brides are rooting for comfort and ingenuity.
 A plethora of bridal trends have contributed to revamping the couture landscape while simultaneously making trendsetting contributions to the bridal industry.
 But it’s the classic Banarasi that conquers trend charts, claiming the top spot.
 Brides today are more focused on individuality than on constantly shifting trends, and embracing modernity might not necessarily mean forsaking traditions.
 With creativity, it’s possible to create a beautiful space where traditional weaves and contemporary styles co-exist to create magic on the aisle.

 Ahead, we show you how Banarasi lehengas are the uniform of choice for every bride today.
-From Bandhej Banarasi to Brocade and Rangkaat, here are some one-of-a-kind weaves that you must include in your wedding mood board.
+From Banarasi Bandhej to Brocade and Meenakari, here are some one-of-a-kind weaves that you must include in your wedding mood board.

 Brocade Banarasi Lehenga